 From the multiple versions described by his wife, it seems it took many years and experiments for John Steinbeck to settle on the perfect writing space.
 And in the end, he simply built it himself, with the help of a local carpenter.

-In homage to the name he gave to this precious place, the quotation is featured, as is this post, in a font called ‘Lancelot’.
+In homage to the name he gave to this precious place, the quotation is featured in a font called ‘Lancelot’.

 The earlier incarnations, some more perfect than others, include his first writing room, the home he shared with Elaine after they married, a writing room doing dual purpose as a workshop, an ancient English cottage and byre, and a converted car.